tinymce/tinymce-docs/plugins/image.md

 });
 ```

-#### Example of an external script that returns an json array of images
+#### Example of an external script that returns an JSON array of images

 You can also configure a URL with JSON data.
 The format of that list is the same as above.